duleorlovic/active_storage_tips/README.md

 ```

 Bucket name can not contain underscore so only hyphen ( minus) is allowed (avoid
-dot since unless you are using bucket as website).
+dot unless you are using bucket as website).

 # Models